-Can career tests tell you anything that you don't already know?
-Yes - and it's possible that an assessment will open doors of opportunity that you didn't even know were there.
+Can career tests tell you more than you already know?
+Yes - and an assessment can open doors of opportunity that you didn't know existed.

 A career assessment is an excellent way to help you make the right choices about your career.

 A word of caution though.
 Career assessments will not make decisions for you.

 Think of the assessment as a tool that you use.
 You still need to take the feedback and information and make the final decision yourself.

 Completing a test will give you a better understanding of your skills, interests and abilities.
 It will highlight career options that you might not have thought about yet.